Flip trick: Handstand flip

 This flip trick can be executed while rolling along or in a stationary position.
 The skateboarder can either start on the board or on the ground (if the board is rolling, the skateboarder usually hops off the board first).
 The skateboarder places his/her hands on the board and then quickly pulls the board's edge up, causing it to flip, and then the skater lands on the board with both feet.

 Rail flip

 For a rail flip, the skateboarder stands on the side of the board and uses the back foot to flip the board with pressure.

 Railstand nightmare flip

 A Railstand nightmare flip is a double-kick flip shuvit executed from a "primo" position.

 Frightmare flip/Twisted nightmare flip

 A Frightmare flip is a nightmare flip with a frontside 180-degree body rotation.

 No comply flips

 A "no comply" is a trick where the skater plants his/her foot, and then uses the back foot and knee to lift the board off the ground.
 It is a freestyle trick that can be combined with pressure flips, finger flips, and spins.
 In 2011, a no comply frontside bigspin heelflip was filmed by the Skateology web-based video series.

 Haslam performed a "Switch No Comply Frontside 360 Heelflip" in May 2013 for the Ride Channel's "Skateboarding in Slow Motion" segment.

-De comply

-Done backside 180 or 360.
-Performed by popping the tail of the board and planting the front foot in front of you at the same time, launching off the planted foot while catching the board with the inside of the back leg.